ironArray/Caterva2/SPECS.md

 ## Vocabulary

-- **Group**: A group is a collection of datasets that are published together.
+- **RootGroup**: A group is a collection of datasets that are published together.
 It is identified by a name.
 - **Dataset**: A dataset is a file that is published by the publisher.
 It is identified by a path.

 - **Broker**: The broker is the entity that manages the communication between publishers and subscribers.
-It is responsible for creating groups and adding publishers and subscribers to them.
+It is also responsible for keeping a list of root groups available to subscribers.
 - **Publisher**: The publisher is the entity that makes datasets available to subscribers.
 It is responsible for creating a group and adding datasets to it.
 - **Subscriber**: The subscriber is the entity that follows changes in a group and allows the download of datasets from publishers.
-- **Client**: The client is a command line interface for the user to access the datasets, it connects to a subscriber.
+- **Client**: The client is a subscriber consumer (e.g. a command line tool) for the user to access the datasets; it connects to a subscriber.

 ## Client commands

 The client must implement the following commands:

-- `list`: List all the available groups.
+- `list`: List all the available groups in a broker.
 - `list <group>`: List all the available datasets in a group.
 - `info <dataset>`: Get metadata about a dataset (for the specs, see below).
 - `get <dataset[slice]>`: Get the data of a dataset. `slice` is optional.